MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 ### Video tutorials

-These step-by-step tutorials show you everything you need to know to get a quick overview:
+These step-by-step tutorials provide a quick overview of key concepts and tasks:

   - [Overview of Dynamics 365 Guides]()